 - avoid causing eye fatigue,

-- project the appropriate mood or psychological effect, and
+- project the appropriate mood or psychological effect for learning, and

 - be appropriate for the audience and content.

-Another approach, shown below, is to try modifying the palette with lighter or darker versions of the branding colors and slowly slip away from the distasteful ones.
-For example, in the first palette shown below, you may find the color combinations a bit harsh.
-The modified palette, shown in the second version, softens the blow a bit.
+Perhaps you can modify the palette you were given by softening the colors and replacing a few with neutrals.
+For example, in the first palette shown below, you may find the color combinations a bit harsh for a training course.
+The modified palette, shown in the second version, softens two colors and replaces two with neutrals.

 Perhaps you have a set of photographs that will make up the bulk of your content, such as images of warehouse employees.
 In that case, you can choose a palette based on the key colors in your photos.
 For example, in the photo below, the palette might contain a shade or tint of blue from the work clothes, yellow from the hard hat, orange from the safety vest and a neutral tan pulled from the boxes.To get the exact color, use a graphic program or utility color picker to select the colors from a photo.

 You can also automate the process by uploading photos to an online palette generator, which will then create a palette based on your photo.
-I used picatculous.com to get the palette below.
 I’m not sure I like it though, in which case, I would change a color or two.

 Consider choosing a palette for the psychological effect you would like to have on the audience.
-For example, if you are creating materials about caring for people with a serious illness, then you would need to show sensitivity in your palette.
+Vivid and bright colors excite.
+So do the warm colors of red, orange and yellow.
+Muted colors are relaxing.
+So are the cool colors like blue and green.
+Use colors that are attuned to their impact on the audience.
+If you are creating materials about caring for people with a serious illness, then you would need to show sensitivity in your palette.
 A bright and cheery color scheme would be misplaced.
 In this case, a palette of soft pastels might be the best choice.

 Colors are associated with meanings that vary by culture.
 If symbolic color has emotional relevance to your audience, consider selecting colors that will add meaning to the learning materials.
 An obvious example would be to take advantage of the symbolism of traffic light colors when designing a safety course for laboratory technicians.
 Using green for safe procedures and red for those that are unsafe would be one way to approach the palette.

 Some industries use a conventional color palette that you may want to adopt because it will feel familiar and comfortable to the audience.
-For example, the healthcare and finance industries often use a blue palette, political organizations often use the colors of their country flag, and environmental companies often use green.
-You get the idea.
+For example, the healthcare and finance industries often use a blue palette, political organizations often use the colors of their country flag, and environmental organizations often use greens and blues.
+See the logos below.

-People usually find the colors in a flowery meadow or the hues of the sky, ocean and sand aesthetically appealing.
+You can almost never go wrong by using nature as your inspiration for a palette.
+People typically find the colors in a flowery meadow or the hues of the sky, ocean and sand aesthetically appealing.
 We tend to find nature’s color palette pleasing and harmonious.
 If you’re not sure which colors to pick for a palette, look to the colors in the natural environment for inspiration.
 Then modify the palette as needed.

-Below is a palette generated from a photograph of a mountain scene, using Kuler.
-(To do this at the Kuler site, scroll down to the bottom of the web page and select “Create From Image.”)
+Below is a palette generated from a photograph of a mountain scene, using Adobe Color palette generator.

 A color wheel provides a framework for understanding color theory and for selecting a color scheme.
 The diagrammatic representation of colors in a wheel makes it easy to select a palette based on formal rules of color harmony.
-This is too big of a topic to be covered in this article, but you can find many examples of color harmonies online.
-One example is the Analogous Color Palette.
-This one uses colors that are adjacent in the wheel.
+A few color schemes based on color theory, using the color wheel as a frame of reference are:

 One More Note

 Ideally, when you choose a color palette, you will stick with it to provide a consistent and professional look.
-Although you may need to modify a color selection here or there, it’s best to identify the palette at the start of a design and then work within your chosen color scheme for the rest of the project.
+Although you may need to modify a color selection here or there, it’s best to identify the palette at the start of a design as you get a sense for how things will look and fee.
+Then work within your chosen color scheme for the rest of the project.